awsdocs/amazon-s3-userguide/doc_source/enable-event-notifications.md

       If you don't enter a name, a globally unique identifier \(GUID\) is generated and used for the name\.

-   1. To optionally filter event notifications by prefix, enter a **Prefix**\.
+   1. \(Optional\) To filter event notifications by prefix, enter a **Prefix**\.

       For example, you can set up a prefix filter so that you receive notifications only when files are added to a specific folder \(for example, `images/`\)\.

-   1. To optionally filter event notifications by suffix, enter a **Suffix**\.
+   1. \(Optional\) To filter event notifications by suffix, enter a **Suffix**\.

       For more information, see [Configuring event notifications using object key name filtering](notification-how-to-filtering.md)\.

-1. In the **Event types** section, select one or more event types for which you want to receive notifications\.
+1. In the **Event types** section, select one or more event types that you want to receive notifications for\.

-   For a listing of the event types, see [Supported event types](notification-how-to-event-types-and-destinations.md#supported-notification-event-types)\.
+   For a list of the different event types, see [Supported event types for SQS, SNS, and Lambda](notification-how-to-event-types-and-destinations.md#supported-notification-event-types)\.

 1. In the **Destination** section, choose the event notification destination\.
 **Note**
-Before you can publish event notifications, you must grant the Amazon S3 principal the necessary permissions to call the relevant API to publish notifications to a Lambda function, SNS topic, or SQS queue\.
+Before you can publish event notifications, you must grant the Amazon S3 principal the necessary permissions to call the relevant API\.
+This is so that it can publish notifications to a Lambda function, SNS topic, or SQS queue\.

    1. Select the destination type: **Lambda Function**, **SNS Topic**, or **SQS Queue**\.